biocore/qiime/doc/tutorials/processing_illumina_data.rst

 	head -n 4 s_8_2_sequence.fastq

 Will give you the first fastq record in s_8_2_sequence.fastq.
 If the length of the sequence (on the second line) corresponds to the length of your barcode, then this is your barcode read file.
 If not, check your other fastq file.
+Note: due to a sequencing artifact the barcode reads may be a single base longer than your actual barcodes.

 To demultiplex and quality filter (details on the quality filtering ADD LINK) your fastq data, run the following command::

-	split_libraries_fastq.py -i s_8_2_sequence.fastq -o sl_out/ -b s_8_1_sequence.txt -m s_8_map.txt
+	split_libraries_fastq.py -i s_8_2_sequence.fastq -o sl_out/ -b s_8_1_sequence.fastq -m s_8_map.txt

 In this example ``s_8_2_sequence.fastq`` contains my amplicon reads and ``s_8_1_sequence.fastq`` contains my barcode reads.
 My metadata mapping file is ``s_8_map.txt``, and the output will be written to ``./sl_out/``.
 This command can take tens of minutes to a couple of hours to run, depending on your computer.